smorrrs/Desperados-III-Resources/level_guide.md

 ## O'Hara Ranch
 Shooting a lantern-holder as they stand over an oil patch will kill all characters on the patch and not trigger an alarm.

+Trees seem to not block McCoy's snipe.
+For instance, you can snipe the top-right long coat from the beginning or from the chicken coop.

+The meetup can be triggered by characters standing on the ground under the roof as well as on top of it.

 If you invisible kill-carry the long coat in the field from the left side with Hector, you're close enough to the bushes to drop the long coat where you are and his body will disappear.